courselab/so2023-gvccandido/README.md

 Besides the above commands to run each of the specifics tasks, `make` will build the 3 binaries from each task, but will not run any of them.

+`make clean` and `make purge` removes the objects and also the binaries/images, respectively.